-“The NEURC website plays a significant role in ensuring the openness of the Ukrainian regulator,” said Serhii Khrystiuk, NEURC Chief of Staff.
+“The NEURC website plays a significant role in ensuring the openness of the Ukrainian regulator,” said a NEURC representative.
 “In 2015, there was a release of the site with the overall change in graphic design, structure and navigation based on the Kentucky and Ohio commissions’ websites.
-The NEURC plans to continue introducing new web tools with NARUC’s assistance that will allow the consumers to get easier access to information on the cost and quality of energy resources.”
+NEURC plans to continue introducing new web tools with NARUC’s assistance that will allow the consumers to get easier access to information on the cost and quality of energy resources.”

 In line with US best practices, NEURC decisions, minutes and videotapes of meetings, acts of inspections, draft regulatory acts, annual budgets and other materials are published online.
 NEURC’s overhaul achieved internal goals to make its operations and decision-making more open to the public and meet requirements under Ukraine’s Law on the Regulator and the Law on Electricity Market.

 Andrew Melnykovych of the Kentucky Public Service Commission, who has played an important role in supporting NARUC’s work with Ukraine, said the website has improved considerably through USAID and NARUC engagement.